NixOS/SC-election-2024/ec/README.md

 - Decide with the EC on which (if any) candidates have a conflict of interest and update the source for `reminder2` with the result.

-- Copy all candidate forms for confirmed candidates from the internal EC repo into this repo, the
+- Copy all candidate forms for confirmed candidates from the internal EC repo into this repo.

 - Delete the internal EC repo.

-- Send a reminder for the Q&A, updating voter emails and requesting exceptions:
+- Send a reminder for the Q&A, updating voter emails and requesting exceptions, by doing an [announcement](#announcements) with `$NAME` as `reminder2`.

+## Voting phase

+- Push Q&A to candidate forms using [this script](./collect-questions.sh).
+- Start an OpaVote election with:
-  - On discourse:
+  - Description:
+    ```markdown
+    In this election we choose 7 people for the first Nix Steering Committee.
+See the announcement for more information.

+    You must cast your vote by 2024-11-03 23:59:59 Sun in Anywhere on Earth time, meaning as long as it is still the given day anywhere on the planet (i.e. at the end of that day in UTC-12).
+After the poll is closed, votes will not be accepted for any reason.

+    Please inform yourself about the candidates by looking at their candidate info documents, which include:
+    - Basic contact info
+    - A conflict of interest disclosure
+    - A statement on their motivation to be on the Steering Committee
+    - All Q&A questions answered by the candidate, followed by ones not answered

+    If you have a question, please contact the Election Committee.

+    TODO: Token timeout
     ```
-    nix-build ec -A reminder2.discourse
-    ```

-    Then post the contents of `result` to Discourse in the same thread as the original kickoff announcement.
-  - On GitHub:

-    ```
-    nix-build ec -A reminder2.github
-    ```

-    Then post `./result` into the same PR as the original announcement.

-## Starting the voting phase

-- Push Q&A to candidate forms
+  - Enable automatic reminders (note that you can update the reminder text over time).
+  - If you intend to use OpaVote to tally the results, pick an appropriate method and number of winners, otherwise pick any method and the same number of winners as candidates.
-- Add the voters via CIVS
+  - Add all the voters by building `nix-build -A voters` and uploading `result/emails.txt`.
-- Send the announcement
+- Send the [announcement](#announcements) with `$NAME` as (`voteStart`, `corruption`, `restart`)
-- Archive the repo
+- Turn off the [Auto-merge update email PR workflow](../.github/workflows/update-email.yml), because EC members will need to manually add emails to OpaVote when merging a PR from now on.

+### Final voting reminder

+Send a final voting reminder like [this](https://github.com/NixOS/SC-election-2024/pull/85#issuecomment-2453158340) to voters using GitHub and Discourse.

 ## Post-voting phase

-## Misc
+- Close the OpaVote poll and download the ballots, storing them under [`opavote_ballots.blt`](../opavote_ballots.blt).
+- Run `nix-build -A verifyBallotMatch` to generate `result/civs_ballots.txt`
+- Create a new CIVS poll, making sure to check:
+  - [x] Make this a test poll: read all votes from a file.
+  - [x] Enable detailed ballot reporting"
+  - [x] Enforce proportional representation (rank of their favorite choice)

-- Running CIVS
+- Close the CIVS poll to get the result

-Sending reminders:
-- 2024-10-17 Friday: (vote reminder)
+- Download the CIVS ballots from `https://civs1.civs.us/cgi-bin/download_ballots.pl?id=$POLL_ID`, store it in the repo as `civs_ballots.csv`
+- Update the verification docs [here](../doc/verify.md).
+- Post the [announcement](#announcements) with `$NAME` as `result`.
+- Do final cleanups of this repository and archive it.

+### In case of CoIs among candidates

+The 2024 election didn't have any CoIs among candidates, but if future elections do, here's some notes:
+- Next to the candidate names, indicate other people they conflict with.
+  When looking at election results, this allows voters to easily spot when two conflicting people would be elected and know that one of them will be disqualified.
+- The description of the election should point out that the result of the election might not be correct depending on the conflicts.
+- Remove the candidate with the least votes from the CIVS ballots and create a new test poll with the changed ballots
+- Note that OpaVote also charges for recounts of ballots